 At least one Canadian technology industry analyst says while data centre outsourcing is not big in this country, Canadian companies that do choose to outsource do so to improve reliability and service levels.

 “Outsourcing in the storage area is pretty small,” according to Vasudave Daggupaty, senior analyst for the Toronto-based consultancy firm IDC Canada Ltd.

 “Organizations in this business have to deliver [exceptional] service, and a low cost of computing capacity and power.”

 Unlike Matrix Solutions though, most companies sign service agreements that include the use of the outsourcer’s equipment, according to Daggupaty.
 “This way the customer does not have to worry about server upgrades and services issues.”

-Daggupaty said companies look for certain capabilities when selecting a data outsourcing services provider.
+Daggupaty also says companies look for certain capabilities when selecting a data outsourcing services provider.
 These include security and regulatory compliance, information life cycle management, data backup and virtualization capabilities.